Randy Cunningham: 9th Grade Ninja

 Randy Cunningham: 9th Grade Ninja is an animated television series created by Jed Elinoff and Scott Thomas for Disney XD.
-It was produced by Disney Television Animation, Titmouse, Inc., and Boulder Media Limited for Disney's London-based content hub.
+It was produced by Titmouse, Inc., and Boulder Media Limited for Disney's London-based content hub.
 Many of the character designs were supplied by Jhonen Vasquez, the creator of Invader Zim.
 The first episode premiered on Disney XD on August 13, 2012, and the final episode premiered on July 27, 2015.
 Voice direction for the series was done by Ginny McSwain.
 Shaun Cashman was the supervising director.

 The show's pilot and bible was leaked online at 4chan, in April 2024.

 Plot

 A town called Norrisville has been protected by a ninja for 800 years, but what the citizens of Norrisville do not know is that a new ninja is selected every four years.
-Randy Cunningham, the ninth grade teenager, is the next ninja.
+Randy Cunningham, a teenage boy who is a freshman at Norrisville High School, is the next ninja.
 Now, Randy must protect Norrisville from the evil plans of the Sorcerer, his ally Hannibal McFist, and Hannibal's assistant Willem Viceroy.